VictorCyprien/wallet-monitoring/README.md

 5. **Token Cleanup**: After processing each wallet, it automatically removes token accounts that are no longer present in the wallet.

+6. **API Access**: Individual wallet token data can be accessed via the API endpoint with localhost-only security.

 ## Key Implementation Details

 - **Retry Mechanism**: Solana RPC calls automatically retry up to 3 times with a 5-second delay between attempts